-Why not explore many Cotswold villages by walking 102 mile long distance foot path, also known as The Cotswold Way?
-Starting in the old market town of Chipping Camden and ending in the city of Bath, The Cotswold Way is an excellent walking holiday for all to enjoy.
+Why not explore the many Cotswold villages and head along the 102 mile long distance foot path, also known as The Cotswold Way?
+Starting in the old market town of Chipping Camden and ending in the city of Bath, The Cotswold Way is an excellent walking holiday that will really get you under the skin of this rural gem!

 Did you know...